-This CSRM measure includes beach and dune nourishment to maintain a 120-foot-width beach and +12.5 ft (NAVD88) dune along 2.9 miles of the developed shorefront areas of SPI, from Sea Vista Condos near McCarter Road and Padre Road to the beginning of Andy Bowie Park.
+This CSRM measure includes beach and dune nourishment to maintain a 120 ft width beach and +12.5 ft (NAVD88) dune along 2.9 miles of the developed shorefront areas of SPI, from Sea Vista Condos near McCarter Road and Padre Road to the beginning of Andy Bowie Park.
 This feature is a dune and berm feature that will be constructed on South Padre Island.
-While developing the footprint for these measures, state and county policies such as the Open Beaches Act (OBA), State Submerged Lands Act and Cameron County's Historical Building Line (HBL) were considered.
-The Open Beaches Act grants unrestricted lateral ingress/egress to all the state's beaches.
-According to the OBA state beaches is intended to include any beaches owned in fee or easement by the state.
-Additionally, it is implied in the OBA that the state has held a continuous right to access the beaches since the original charters, therefore all beaches are state beaches due to a continuous use easement.
-The area for the beach was described as the area from the low-tide water line landward to the vegetation line.
-The vegetation line is the natural line of vegetation as approved by the GLO.
+While developing the footprint for these measures, state and county policies such as the Open Beaches Act (OBA), State Submerged Lands Act and Cameron County's Historical Building Line (HBL) were concidered.